 Let’s get started.

-The full financial close includes recording, reviewing, and reporting.
+The financial close process includes reviewing and reducing account balances before the accounting cycle closes.
 It begins with recording the journal entry for each transaction and activity, which leads to the review stage.

 We regularly talk to companies who “close the books” in three days.
 This typically means that all of their journal entries have been booked, and the high-risk transactions reconciled—but there is still a mountain of analysis and reporting to be done.